digitalmaxime/Dotnet_Api_Basics/IOptions_Pattern_Demo/readme.md

 Therefore, it will pickup changes in the appSettings.json without having to rebuild the app.
 It cannot be injected into a Singleton service)_

-Nice so it allows for DI the an instance with properties populated from appsettings.json config file!
+Nice, so it allows for DI the an instance with properties populated from appsettings.json config file!

 Next up, inject IOptions through regular DI
 ```